Achondroplasia in Children

 How can I help my child live with achondroplasia?

-It is important to keep all well-child appointments so your child's health can be your child's appointments.
-Living with achondroplasia means adapting to being short a world built mostly for taller people.
+It is important to keep all well-child appointments so your child's health can be child's appointments.
+Living with achondroplasia means adapting to being short in a world built mostly for taller people.
 It also means watching for possible complications and managing problems that occur.
 A healthcare team that has worked with the condition

 Your child will also have special protection in the public education system.
 The Americans with Disabilities Act and Section 504 of the Rehabilitation Act of 1973 provide these protections.
 Review the online resources and check with your state